The radial artery forearm flap is a fasciocutaneous flap. This article details the flap's anatomy, elevation and dissection.

 Advantages

-- Relatively constant and reproducible vascular anatomy based on large vessels.
+• Relatively constant and reproducible vascular anatomy based on large vessels.

-- Versatile flap composition (skin, fat, fascia, bone and tendon)
+• Versatile flap composition (skin, fat, fascia, bone, and tendon).

-- Versatile in shape and design due to thinness and pliability.
+• Versatile in shape and design due to thinness and pliability.

-- Can easily be used as a free, pedicled or flow-through flap.
+• Can easily be used as a free, pedicled, or flow-through flap.

-- Venous anastomosis options as superficial and deep venous systems communicate.
+• Venous anastomosis options as superficial and deep venous systems communicate.

-- Radial artery provides a long pedicle.
+• The radial artery provides a long pedicle.

 Disadvantages